 UI SEM Measurement and Verification Plan for Electricity and Natural Gas Savings

-Based on project documentation reviewed and in-depth interviews with the program staff and implementers about data collection activities, the DNV evaluation team determined that the SEM program in Connecticut was having a plan in place for collecting the requisite data to perform an impact evaluation of the program in 2023 and beyond.
+Based on project documentation reviewed and in-depth interviews with the utility program staff and implementation vendors about data collection activities, the DNV evaluation team determined that the SEM program in Connecticut had a plan in place for collecting the requisite data to perform an impact evaluation of the program in 2023 and beyond.

 The DNV evaluation team’s review of program material uncovered a gap in documentation pertaining to data acquisition that were provided to program participants.
-If obtaining proprietary data is a concern, the PAs and implementers can sign non-disclosure agreements with the facility, aggregate and anonymize data, and remove identifying metrics.
+If obtaining proprietary data is a concern, the Companies and implementation vendors can sign non-disclosure agreements with the facility, aggregate and anonymize data, and remove identifying metrics.
 The agreement should also allow evaluators to use the data to streamline the impact evaluation process.

 Conclusions and Recommendations